Date: OCTOBER 2020

 5. How is your data secured?

 All the data that you provide to us online is encrypted on our secure servers.
-All Emails and other electronic data not through our websites are held on secure local office computers.
+All Emails and other electronic data that do not go through our websites are held on secure local office computers.
 We restrict access to your data to specific employees of 3 Spirit UK who have an important business-related reason for handling it.
 Our communications are encrypted using the TLS (Transport Layer Security) technology protocol.

 6. How long do we keep your data?

 Depending on what purpose your data is used for, the length of time we keep it may vary.
 Either way, we will only hold your data as long as necessary to serve the purpose it is used for.
+Please contact us to access our more comprehensive Data Retention Policy.

 On occasions, we are legally required to keep the data obtained for regulatory purposes.
 We will only ever keep the data required by law and for the period state in legislation.